-- Phase 1 broke ground December 2015! - This project improves the intersection at SR 224 and SR 225 by eliminating two stop signs and building a roundabout.
+- Phase 1 - This project is complete. - This project improved the intersection at SR 224 and SR 225 by eliminating two stop signs and built a roundabout.

 - Phase 2 improves access to the interstate with a new interchange on I-82 and a new connection to SR 224, east of Benton City.

 Why is WSDOT